Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

-# Task 5: Launching your first EC2 instance
+# Task 6: Automate Instance Bootstrap with User Data

-Using Terraform, we'll launch our first Amazon EC2 instance in this chapter.
-After exploring the different types of instances available, we'll create and configure our instance, including its AMI and security group.
-We'll then connect to the instance using SSH to verify its configuration.
+We will automate instance bootstrap using user data in Amazon EC2.
+We'll explore what user data is and how to use it to customize instances during launch.
+Using Terraform, we'll create and configure our instance with user data, which will execute scripts and commands on the instance during bootstrapping.